 Pros/Cons of Alaska Airlines Mileage Plan

-The best features of Alaska Airlines Mileage Plan are the high value of their miles when redeemed for many partner awards, easier elite status qualification, and the unique network of global partners.
+The best features of Alaska Airlines are the high value of Mileage Plan miles when redeemed for many partner awards, easier elite status qualification, and the unique network of global partners.
 The award sweet spots for partner premium cabins and attractive short-haul pricing for domestic U.S. awards are other upsides to using the program.
-Not to mention my favorite feature: the ability to add in a stopover on one-way award tickets.
+This is not to mention my favorite feature: the ability to add in a stopover on one-way award tickets.

-If you live in an Alaska hub, you can even turn a single award into two by planning a stopover in your home city at the end of your first trip, with the following segment the beginning of your second trip following later.
+If you live in an Alaska hub, you can even turn a single award into two by planning a stopover in your home city at the end of your first trip, with the following segment marking the beginning of your second trip.
 Stopovers are fantastic, as they let you visit two destinations for the same price.
 Of the other primary U.S. loyalty programs, only United offers the potential for booking a stopover using the Excursionist perk.

 While Alaska's elite program is competitive, they are not an ideal airline choice if you are not based on the West Coast and/or if you frequently travel to destinations not served by Alaska.
-For much of the eastern United States, it is a less than ideal choice as a primary airline, as they don't currently have any real reciprocal benefits with other U.S. airline programs.
-That will change soon as Alaska's partnership with American Airlines offers some nice reciprocal elite benefits, but you can be awarded as few as 25% flown miles as elite-qualifying miles, making qualification much more difficult than qualifying for status with American Airlines.
+For much of the eastern United States, it is a less-than-ideal choice as a primary airline.
+The limited route network is a huge hurdle.
+The only potential play is if you tend to travel with American Airlines.
+Alaska's partnership with American Airlines offers some nice reciprocal elite benefits, but you can be awarded as few as 25% flown miles as elite-qualifying miles, making qualification much more difficult than qualifying for status with American Airlines.

 Another downside I will mention is the lack of ability to transfer bank points to Alaska Airlines miles.
 This is both a blessing and a curse.
 Without bank transfer partners, the “market” can't be flooded with miles.
 You must earn miles primarily through flying and credit card spend/bonuses with Alaska's co-brand credit cards.
 The only viable transfer partner is Marriott Bonvoy.
 But, without a bank transfer partner, it can be hard to accrue enough points for the most valuable redemptions.

-Until we see what changes come about as a consequence of Alaska joining Oneworld, Alaska Airlines Mileage Plan is and will remain, one of my favorite frequent flyer programs.
-The high value of Alaska miles, the ability to book a unique set of partners, and the potential they offer with stopovers on one-way award bookings keep me focused on earning as many Alaska miles as I can.
+Even after joining the Oneworld alliance, Alaska Airlines Mileage Plan is–and will remain–one of my favorite frequent flyer programs.
+The high value of Alaska miles, the ability to book a unique set of partners, and the potential they offer with stopovers on one-way award bookings keep me focused on earning as many Alaska miles as possible.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.